Act fast for Black Friday savings — our best sale of the year for river and inaugural Ocean Explorer cruises. Through December 4 only.

 Experience some of the very best of Sydney and Australia!
 This exclusive, full-day tour showcases some of Australia’s highlights such as the country’s unique and beautiful wildlife, and the scenic Blue Mountains.
 Your day begins with a drive to Featherdale Wildlife Park, where you’ll meet cuddly koalas, spry kangaroos, and other Australian wildlife.
 Then, en route to Katoomba in the Blue Mountains, you’ll enjoy an included lunch before winding your way through the countryside to the Blue Mountains, where you can take in the magnificent valley views aboard a scenic railway and skyway (cable car).
 This tour is sure to leave you with many fond memories of Australia.

-We learn about opal today, Australia’s national gemstone, at the Altmann + Cherny.
-Next, we enjoy a coffee cruise on Sydney Harbor, giving you the opportunity to view the gorgeous homes and, of course, the opera house along the harbor inlets.
+This morning will be an invigorating one, as you enjoy a sightseeing cruise on Sydney Harbor!
+This is your opportunity to view the gorgeous homes and capture fabulous shots of the Opera House and Harbor Bridge.
 Following the cruise, our Adventure Leader guides a walk of The Rocks and the Sydney Harbor area, pointing out some little-known sites and sharing local stories and lore.
-You’ll enjoy lunch at a local restaurant in Bondi Beach, one of the world’s most famous beaches.
+You’ll enjoy lunch at a local restaurant, then have the rest of the day to explore the city on your own.
 Dinner is at your leisure this evening.

 Fly to the Adventure Capital of the World: Queenstown